DraconDev/azumi/tasks.md

- - terms of service page still has max width bug
 - dropdown is still not opening when i click o the profile icon